Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Proof of the main theorem

 Therefore we have $S_1(r,t)=S_2(r,t)$ whenever $r\in I_0$, $t\in I_1$, and the shape operators are defined.
 This allows us to use lemma~\ref{lma:JSKR-unique}.
 It immediately shows that $R_1(t)=R_2(t)$.

 The operator $\hat U(t,s)$ is fully determined by~$\hat R(t)$ through the Jacobi equation, so the equality of the solution operators follows from the equality of the curvature operators. \end{proof}

 \begin{remark} The last step of the uniqueness proof was backwards in light of the proof of lemma~\ref{lma:JSKR-unique}.
 The Jacobi fields $J(r,t)$ were the main object whose uniqueness was established and everything else was derived from them.
 Indeed, one could extract $U(t,s)$ from $J(t,s)$, but this is a detour in comparison to arguing by the Jacobi equation as we did.
-The lemma gives $J_1(r,t)=J_2(r,t)A(t)$ for some smooth pointwise invertible matrix-valued function $A\colon I_1\to\R^{(n-1)\times(n-1)}$. \end{remark}
+If~$J_1$ and~$J_2$ are the Jacobi fields on~$M_1$ and~$M_2$, respectively, then the lemma gives $J_1(r,t)=J_2(r,t)A(t)$ for some smooth pointwise invertible matrix-valued function $A\colon I_1\to\R^{(n-1)\times(n-1)}$. \end{remark}